-The Iowa Young Writers' Studio is now offering online courses for high school students!
+The Iowa Young Writers' Studio offers online courses for high school students!
 These courses are offered independently of the summer residential program.
-This Summer, 2018, we will offer three online courses: creative writing, fiction writing and poetry writing.
+This Spring 2019, we will offer three online courses: creative writing, fiction writing and poetry writing.
 All courses will be taught by graduates of the Iowa Writers' Workshop.
-The courses will run for six weeks, from June 25 through August 2, 2018.
+The courses will run for six weeks, from January 14 through February 22, 2019.
 The online courses will require approximately three hours of engagement per week, which will include writing assignments, reading assigned materials, critiquing classmates’ writing, and participating in online discussions.
-The courses are asynchronous, meaning that students can complete the weekly assigments and post in the discussion forums on their own schedule in their free time.
+The courses are asynchronous, meaning that students can complete the weekly assignments and post in the discussion forums on their own schedule in their free time.
 Students who complete the course and meet all requirements will receive one college credit from the University of Iowa.

-Poetry Writing (accepting applications until Friday, April 13, 2018)
+Poetry Writing (EXTENDED APPLICATION DEADLINE! accepting applications until Friday, November 9, 2018)

 Sensory Overload: Poetic Perception and Poetic Technique (with Margaret Reges) is an online poetry writing class for high school students.
 The course take its cue from the French poet Arthur Rimbaud, who felt that it was the job of the poet to be a seer (a person who is supposed to be able, through supernatural insight, to see what the future holds).
 "I say one must be a seer, make oneself a seer," wrote Rimbaud.
 "The poet makes himself a seer by an immense, long, deliberate derangement of all the senses."
 What might it mean to be a seer?
 And how does one derange the senses?
 How does one adopt a stance of poetic attention, and how does poetic attention differ from “normal” ways of seeing the world?
 In this entertaining and mind-altering six-week course, you'll be asked to experiment with the way you perceive the world in an attempt to connect with Rimbaud’s notion of poet as seer.
 You'll be asked to engage in a number of experiments (e.g. automatic writing, self-hypnosis, guided meditation, lucid dreaming) in order to attempt to derange your perception of the world.
 In the process, you'll learn basic concepts and techniques of poetic craft.
 No prior poetry writing experience is required, though it certainly can’t hurt.
 Come to this class with an open mind and leave it with an altered sense of how to perceive the world around you.
 (Students will be required to complete weekly assignments and participate regularly in group discussions).

-Creative Writing (accepting applications until Friday, April 13, 2018)
+Creative Writing (EXTENDED APPLICATION DEADLINE! accepting applications until Friday, November 9, 2018)

 A Perusable Feast (with Riley Johnson) is an online creative writing class for high school students.
 A Perusable Feast is a genre-mashing, experimental writing course aimed at helping you ask yourself the questions: What sort of writer am I?
 What sort of reading inspires me? and, What are my artistic sensibilities, anyway?
 In it, you will test the boundaries between fiction, poetry, nonfiction, drama, journalism, and various other sorts of creative writing which, taken together, constitute a vast and intricate wonder-scape just waiting to be explored.
 John Crowley, in his novel Little Big, envisions a series of nested imaginative realms, each bigger than the one that contains it.
 In exploring the realms of the written word, we will take Crowley's model as our own; the farther in you go, the bigger it gets!
 We will find out how, by working through the nuts and bolts of specific challenges in various kinds of writing, we can gain access to larger ideas about writing in general, ideas that transcend distinctions of "genre" and allow us to make use of our words as tools for thinking, for seeing the world.
 We will put these tools to use in short, guided writing exercises, which we will discuss, along with published works by established authors, in a conversational online setting.
 Think of this course as a six-week literary potluck.
 You are the cook and the banqueter.
 On both accounts, welcome, and enjoy!
 (Students will be required to complete weekly assignments and participate regularly in group discussions).